-The Legislation basic law as reflected in the different governmental proposals exposes the constitutional changes and the structural mechanisms with which changing the rules of the game was sought.
-It also best explains why, from a neo-conservative perspective, this is not a revolution but a counterrevolution against the role that the courts were said to take upon themselves in the wake of the 1992 basic laws legislation as the Israeli Bill of Rights.
-We first analyze the structural mechanisms and then the substantive justifications for it.
-In the structural parts the elements were quite diverse: the court which is authorize to overrule a Knesset law (moving from any court to the supreme court only); the number of judges in each such ruling; the majority of the judges needed to overrule a law; the majority of MKs needed to reinstate the overruled decision; the number of years which the reinstated law, overruled by the courts, hold and the ability to re-legislate this law again; finally, the majority needed to approve in each call.
-The results are presented in table 2.
+The various proposals for Basic Law: Legislation expose the constitutional changes and structural mechanisms their proponents sought to institute in an effort to change the rules of the game.
+From a neo-conservative perspective, this was not a revolution but a counterrevolution against the role the courts were said to have assumed in the wake of the 1992 basic laws, which were intended to serve as the Israeli bill of rights.
+We first analyze the structural mechanisms and then the substantive justifications for Basic Law: Legislation.
+In the structural parts, the elements were quite diverse.
+This included specifying which court was authorized to overrule a law (ranging from any court to the Supreme Court only); the number of judges required to hear such cases; the majority of judges needed to overturn a law; the majority of MKs needed to reinstate the overturned decision; the number of years the reinstated law would remain in effect and the ability to re-legislate the law; and the majority required in each reading of the proposed law in the Knesset.
+(See Table 2.)

+Table 2: Proposals by Meridor, Neeman, and Shaked for Basic Law: Legislation